Mikhail-Vilms/aws-cloud-practitioner-exam/Chapter-4-Understanding-the-AWS-Environment.md

   - Load balancing orchestrates the use of multiple parallel resources to direct user requests to the server resource that’s best able to provide a successful experience.
 A common use case for load balancing is to coordinate the use of primary and (remote) backup resources to cover for a failure

 ## Edge Locations
+- An edge location is a site where AWS deploys physical server infrastructure to provide lowlatency user access to Amazon-based data.
+- The important difference is that your garden-variety data centers are designed to offer the full range of AWS services, including the complete set of EC2 instance types and the networking infrastructure customers would need to shape their compute environments.
+Edge locations, on the other hand, are much more focused on a smaller set of roles and will therefore stock a much narrower set of hardware.